1.12/19/80 - 1980 Holiday “Miracle” Bowl: #14 BYU – 46, #19 SMU – 45

 The second half started with another long drive featuring the Pony Express.
 After burning more than five minutes of clock, the drive finally ended when Eric Dickerson leaped over the line for a 1-yard TD plunge.
 With a 22-point lead, SMU attempted a 2-point conversion, but failed.
 BYU responded with a long drive of their own, culminating with an 18-yard TD pass from McMahon to Brown.
 They too went for two, but the pass slipped through the arms of the receiver and fell incomplete.
 Another long drive by the Mustangs ended with yet another 42-yard field goal, giving SMU a 38-19 lead after three quarters of play.

-Midway through the fourth quarter, BYU orchestrated a long drive that ended with Scott Phillips finally sweeping into the end zone from a yard out, but the drive burned too much time off the clock.
+Midway through the fourth quarter, BYU found itself facing fourth-and-one at their own 46 yardline with 8:39 to play.
+The punting unit started coming onto the field, but McMahon took umbrage with the move, claiming that the coaches were "giving up."
+After burning a timeout to discuss the situation in committee, the coaching staff realized that they had nothing to lose, and sent the offense back out.
+McMahon called for a multiple-option play and found Clay Brown open for the first down.
+Ten plays later, Scott Phillips finally swept into the end zone from a yard out; but the drive burned too much time off the clock.
 With just over four minutes remaining, the Cougars’ two-point conversion attempt again fell incomplete.
 The Cougars compounded the problem by muffing the onside kick, giving the ball back to SMU in Cougar territory.
 On the first play from scrimmage, Craig James scampered 42 yards for a touchdown.
 With 3:58 remaining, Garcia nailed the extra point, giving the Mustangs a seemingly insurmountable 20-point lead.
 As many disgusted Cougar fans filed out of the stadium, and TVs across the nation clicked off, the greatest comeback in NCAA bowl game history began…

 Matt Braga